turingschool/launch-curriculum/module3/lessons/Week4/DeleteResource.md

 ---

 ## Learning Goals
-* Practice deleting of single and related resources
+* Practice deletion of single and related resources
 * Test deletion of single and related resources
 * Update an app for a more polished user experience